Ziqi-Li/geoshapley/README.md

 3. MLP or other `scikit-learn` modules.
 4. Tabular Deep Learning models such as [TabNet](https://github.com/dreamquark-ai/tabnet)
 6. [Explainable Boosting Machine](https://github.com/interpretml/interpret)
+7. Tabular Foundation Models such as TabPFN.
-7. Statistical models: OLS/Gaussian Process/GWR
+8. Statistical models: OLS/Gaussian Process/GWR.

 Other models can be supported by defining a helper function model.predict() to wrap around their original models' prediction or inference functions.